-Any criminal accusation should be treated seriously and dealt with immediately with the assistance of qualified, experienced Boca Raton criminal defense attorneys.
-Even a misdemeanor conviction can mean the imposition of fines, jail time, and the establishment of a criminal record which can cause you to lose your job or prevent you from getting employment or a professional license.
+A criminal accusation should be treated seriously and dealt with immediately with the assistance of qualified, experienced Boca Raton criminal defense attorneys.
+Even a misdemeanor conviction can lead to the imposition of fines, jail time and the establishment of a criminal record which man cause you to lose your job or prevent you from obtaining employment or a professional license.
 An arrest or conviction can harm your reputation in the community and affect your personal home life as well.
-At Lavalle, Brown & Ronan, P.A., our Boca Raton criminal defense attorneys provide a strong defense against misdemeanor and felony charges and work to get the best result possible, from a dismissal of charges or not guilty verdict to favorable plea bargains, probation and alternative sentencing options.
+At Lavalle, Brown & Ronan, P.A., our Boca Raton criminal defense attorneys provide a strong defense against misdemeanor and felony charges and work to get the best result possible, from a dismissal of charges or not guilty verdict, to favorable settlement, probation and alternative sentencing options.
 Our experienced Boca Raton criminal attorneys help clients in all of the following areas:

 Talk to a Boca Raton Criminal Defense Attorney First

 If arrested, the most important step to take is to request to speak with an attorney and politely refuse to answer any questions until you have spoken with an experienced Boca Raton criminal defense attorney.
 Even if you have not been arrested, it is always wise to speak to an attorney or have one present before answering any questions.
-Police are expertly trained to get people to make incriminating or contradictory statements that can create probable cause to make an arrest or be used to undermine a person’s credibility in court and make them look guilty.
+Police are expertly trained to get people to make incriminating or contradictory statements that can create probable cause to make an arrest or be used to undermine a person’s credibility in court.

 Contacting an experienced Boca Raton criminal defense attorney as soon as possible will help to preserve and protect your rights and position you for the best possible outcome.
-An attorney can also help secure your release from custody after an arrest, either with a low, reasonable bail amount or without any bail money being required at all.
-Trying to navigate the criminal justice system on your own places you at the mercy of prosecutors with far more knowledge and experience of the system who may pursue charges far more serious than they intended, merely to get you to plead guilty and avoid a trial.
-Experienced Boca Raton criminal attorneys know the prosecutors’ tricks and tactics and make sure their clients receive fair treatment not just at trial but throughout the entire process.
+An attorney can also help secure your release from custody after an arrest, either with a low, reasonable bail amount or without any bail money required at all.
+Trying to navigate the criminal justice system on your own places you at the mercy of prosecutors with more knowledge and experience of the system who may pursue charges far more serious than they intended, merely to get you to plead guilty and avoid a trial.
+Experienced Boca Raton criminal attorneys make sure their clients receive fair treatment not just at trial but throughout the entire process.